run-x/opta-docs/content/en/Getting started/_index.md

 /bin/bash -c "$(curl -fsSL https://docs.opta.dev/install.sh)"
 ```

-Opta works on AWS and GCP - so make sure the appropriate cloud credentails are configured in your terminal.
+Opta works on AWS, GCP, and Azure - so make sure the appropriate cloud credentails are configured in your terminal.

 ## Environment creation
 In this step we will create an environment (example staging, qa, prod) for your organization.
 For this we need to create an `opta.yml` file which defines the environment.

-Create the following file at `staging/opta.yml` and update the fields specific to your AWS/GCP account setup.
+Create the following file at `staging/opta.yml` and update the fields specific to your AWS/GCP/Azure account setup.
-{{< tabs tabTotal="2" tabID="1" tabName1="AWS" tabName2="GCP" >}}
+{{< tabs tabTotal="2" tabID="1" tabName1="AWS" tabName2="GCP" tabName3="Azure" >}}
 {{< tab tabNum="1" >}}
 ```yaml
 name: aws-staging